ME-ICA/tedana/docs/outputs.rst

 ==============================================================  =====================================================
 desc-limited_T2starmap.nii.gz                                   Limited T2* map/time series.
                                                                 Values are in seconds.
+                                                                The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the S0 estimate from the first two echoes, while the limited map has a NaN. desc-limited_S0map.nii.gz                                       Limited S0 map/time series.
-                                                                The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the single echo's value while the limited map has a NaN. desc-limited_S0map.nii.gz                                       Limited S0 map/time series. echo-[echo]_desc-[PCA|ICA]_components.nii.gz                    Echo-wise PCA/ICA component weight maps. echo-[echo]_desc-[PCA|ICA]R2ModelPredictions_components.nii.gz  Component- and voxel-wise R2-model predictions,
+                                                                The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the S0 estimate from the first two echoes, while the limited map has a NaN. echo-[echo]_desc-[PCA|ICA]_components.nii.gz                    Echo-wise PCA/ICA component weight maps. echo-[echo]_desc-[PCA|ICA]R2ModelPredictions_components.nii.gz  Component- and voxel-wise R2-model predictions,
                                                                 separated by echo.